Weijun-H/Weijun-H/README.md

 I'm interested in system programming, database management system, and distributed system.
 I'm currently contributing to [arrow-datafusion](https://github.com/apache/arrow-datafusion) and [arrow-rs](https://github.com/apache/arrow-rs).
 When not working on technical projects, I enjoy rock climbing 🧗🏻‍♀️.

-Looking for a Ph.D. opportunity in data management now.

 ## Previous open source contributions:
 - Google Summer of Code **Mentor** at [MariaDB](https://github.com/MariaDB/server)
 - LFX Mentorship at [Vitess](https://github.com/vitessio/vitess), which is a database clustering system for horizontal scaling of MySQL.